-Sure, you may turn a profit – but you may not – and in the instances of the advice offered through companies like Banyan Hill (advice that talks about BIG returns), then the risk will be a lot higher, because naturally the potential of bigger returns involves bigger risk.
+Sure, you may turn a profit – but you may not – and in the instances of the advice offered through companies like Banyan Hill (advice that talks about BIG returns), then the risk will be a lot higher, because naturally, the potential of bigger returns involves bigger risk.

 If it was so easy to turn such a large profit through investing then everybody would be doing it – nobody would be working a job, but sadly it’s not so easy… It’s the total opposite.

 But what is one of the best ways to potentially “make it big” through investing?
-Well, I would like to think one of the best ways would be to listen to the advice of a professional, expert financial analyst – which is exactly what Banyan Hill provide you with access to.
+Well, I would like to think one of the best ways would be to listen to the advice of a professional, expert financial analyst – which is exactly what Banyan Hill provides you with access to.

-Therefore Banyan Hill is not a scam – it is a legitimate company in terms of what it offers & what it provides… However, in my opinion I do feel that the marketing material could highlight the risk involved more prominently, and that it could also refrain from hyping the opportunities up so much.
+Therefore Banyan Hill is not a scam – it is a legitimate company in terms of what it offers & what it provides… However, in my opinion, I do feel that the marketing material could highlight the risk involved more prominently and that it could also refrain from hyping the opportunities up so much.

 I appreciate that it’s easy for those who don’t know a great deal about investing to be misled into thinking that it’s something that it’s not, or that it’s easier to profit than it actually is…

-So yeah, Banyan Hill is legit – but in my opinion their marketing could be worked upon.
+So yeah, Banyan Hill is legit – but in my opinion, their marketing could be worked upon.